 Will I be learning the same information in the blended program as I would in the traditional program?
 Yes, the curriculum and clinical requirements are identical for both programs.
 Students will receive the same high quality education regardless of the learning mode they choose to pursue.
 Our full-time ADN nursing faculty members teach the same courses in both programs to ensure consistency.

 8. What are my options after completing the Practical Nursing program?

 Upon graduation from the PN program, you are eligible to take the NCLEX licensing exam.
 Successful completion of the exam means that you can now work as a licensed practical nurse (LPN).
 Those who are considering the continuation of their nursing education may apply for admission to the Associate Degree Nursing (ADN) program.

 Successful completion of the ADN program will mean that you will be eligible to take the NCLEX exam to become a licensed registered nurse (RN).
 The nursing faculty encourages you to set a goal to complete the ADN program; however, it is highly recommended that you consider working as an LPN prior to entering the ADN program.
-Your LPN experience will provide you with wonderful experience that serves as a strong foundation for continuing your education.
+Your LPN experience will provide you with valuable experience that serves as a strong foundation for continuing your education.
 See “Associate Degree Nursing Program Entrance Requirements” fact sheet for further information.

 9. General Frequently Asked Questions